hrydgard/ppsspp-site/docs/faq.md

 ## Can PPSSPP play GTA 5?

 No, it can't.
-Silly youtubers.
+Silly Youtubers.